What did people eat in the Middle Ages?

 What did people eat daily in the Middle Ages?

-Daily food mainly consisted of bread, grain porridges, and thick soups.
-Legumes (peas, broad beans, lentils) and garden vegetables (cabbages, turnips, leeks) completed the meal.
+The daily diet primarily consisted of bread, grain porridges, and thick soups.
+Legumes (peas, broad beans, lentils) and garden vegetables (cabbage, turnips, leeks) completed the meal.
 Meat was rare for common people, more frequent for the nobility.

-Did people in the Middle Ages cook in a cauldron?
+Did people in the Middle Ages cook with a cauldron?

 Yes — the cauldron was the central utensil in all social strata.
 Suspended in the hearth or placed on embers, it was used to prepare soups, stews, porridges, and even bread.
 Cooking was done slowly, around 95°C, without direct flame.